-Due process ensures that decisions about fellows are not arbitrary or personally based.
+On occasion, the Training Program may identify performance or behavior in a trainee that does not meet expectations and require correction or remediation..
+Due process ensures that such decisions about trainees are not arbitrary or personally based.
 It requires that the Training Program identify specific evaluative procedures that are applied to all trainees and provide appropriate appeal procedures available to the fellow.
 These procedures may be implemented if a fellow fails to meet established competency milestones and/or in response to problematic behavior.
 All steps need to be appropriately documented and implemented.